Dream Yacht Sabbatical FAQs

 - Research your destination and talk to us as we know the best online resources

-Can we invite friends to join us on a sabbatical charter?
+Can we invite friends to join us on a long-term charter?

-You can invite your friends to join you on your sabbatical charter.
-While you cannot rent out your yacht while on a sabbatical, your friends and family can spend time with you on board.
-You may need your guests to be flexible on your arrival time and make sure the number of guests on board does not exceed the maximum.
+You can invite your friends to join you.
+While you cannot rent out your yacht while on charter, your friends and family can spend time with you on board.
+Make sure the number of guests onboard does not exceed the maximum.

-What is the ideal age for kids on a sabbatical charter?
+What is the ideal age for kids on a long-term charter?

-The idea age to take children on a sabbatical charter is between age 4 to 11 years old.
-Ideally your kids should be out of diapers and able to swim.
-Also, many teenagers do not want to leave their friends and be with their parents for many months.
+The ideal age to take children on a long-term yacht charter is between ages 4 – 11.
+Ideally, your kids should be out of diapers and able to swim.
+Keep in mind that many teenagers do not want to leave their friends and be with their parents for many months!
 That said, many families happily cruise long-term with children of any age.

 - Insurance coverage